General FAQs

 Employers in assembly plants, mechanical establishments and workshops must allow a 30-minute lunch period in each shift of at least 8 hours.
 For all other businesses, such lunch periods are not required and are given solely at the employer's discretion, regardless of the length of the work shift.
 Although many employers provide such breaks as a matter of company policy, no state or federal laws require any employer to allow any rest/coffee break.

-What age can minors work in Nebraska?
+At what age can minors work in Nebraska?

 Minors must be at least 14 years of age to be employed in Nebraska.
 A few exceptions include minors working for their parent’s business and minors working in agriculture.